bitnami/charts/bitnami/kong/README.md

 ### Using custom init scripts

-For advanced operations, the Bitnami Kibana charts allows using custom init scripts that will be mounted in `/docker-entrypoint.init-db`.
+For advanced operations, the Bitnami Kong charts allows using custom init scripts that will be mounted in `/docker-entrypoint.init-db`.
 You can use a ConfigMap or a Secret (in case of sensitive data) for mounting these extra scripts.
 Then use the `kong.initScriptsCM` and `kong.initScriptsSecret` values.

 ```console
 elasticsearch.hosts[0]=elasticsearch-host